reactjs/react.dev/src/content/reference/react/useOptimistic.md

 * `optimisticState`: The resulting optimistic state.
 It is equal to `state` unless an action is pending, in which case it is equal to the value returned by `updateFn`.
 * `addOptimistic`: `addOptimistic` is the dispatching function to call when you have an optimistic update.
 It takes one argument, `optimisticValue`, of any type and will call the `updateFn` with `state` and `optimisticValue`.

+#### Caveats {/*caveats*/}

+* An optimistic state update needs to be called in an action or wrapped with `startTransition`.
+If it's used outside an action or a transition React will throw an error.

 ---

 ## Usage {/*usage*/}